alaaNabil24/market_app_task/README.md

 - **pretty_dio_logger: ^1.4.0**
   - A logger for Dio, providing pretty-printing of request and response data.
 Chosen for its utility in debugging API calls, making it easier to visualize and troubleshoot network interactions.

-## Conclusion

-Each package has been carefully selected to enhance the app's functionality, improve user experience, and maintain a clean architecture.
-Feel free to explore the documentation for each package for more details on their capabilities.

 ## Steps to Run the Project